Sunday, 13 December 2015

 At Vespers yesterday the antiphons from tomorrow's Lauds, Veniet Dominus etc, were sung with the psalms of Saturday.
 The Office hymn was Creator alme siderum (sung with the ordinary Doxology).
-After the collect of the Sunday commemorations were sung of the St. Lucy and of the Octave.
-At Compline the Dominical preces were omitted due to the concurring double feast and occurring Octave.
+After the collect of the Sunday commemorations were sung of the day within the Octave of the BVM and of St. Lucy.
+At Compline the Dominical preces were omitted due to the occurring double feast and Octave.

 At Mattins the invitatory is Prope est jam Dominus: Venite adoremus.
 This invitatory is now used until the 23rd of December inclusive.
 The Office hymn is Verbum supernum.
 In the first nocturn the antiphons Veniet ecce Rex etc are sung with the usual psalms for Sunday.
 The lessons are a continuation of Isaiah.
 In the second nocturn the antiphons Gaude et laetare etc are sung and the lessons are taken from St. Leo's sermon on the fast of the tenth month.
 In the third nocturn the antiphons Gabriel Angelus etc are sung and the homily is from St. Gregory on St. John's Gospel and the record of the Baptist.
 The Te Deum is omitted and in its place a ninth responsory, Docebit nos Dominus vias suas, is sung.

 At Lauds the antiphons Veniet Dominus etc are sung with the Sunday psalms.
 The Office hymn is En clara vox.
-After the collect of the Sunday a commemoration is sung of the Octave.
+After the collect of the Sunday a commemoration is sung of St. Lucy and of the Octave.
 At Prime the versicle in the responsory the verse is Qui venturus es in mundum and the Dominical preces are omitted.

 Mass is sung after Terce.
 The ministers wear dalmatic and tunicle.
 The Gloria is not sung.
-The second collect is of the Octave.
-There is no third collect.
+The second collect is of St. Lucy, the third collect is of the Octave.
 The Creed is sung and the preface that of the Trinity.
 As the Gloria is not sung the dismissal is Benedicamus Domino, sung by the deacon facing the altar.

 At Vespers the antiphons, Veniet Dominus etc, are sung with the Sunday psalms.
 The Office hymn is Creator alme siderum.
-After the collect of the Sunday a commemoration is sung of the following Octave Day.
+After the collect of the Sunday a commemoration is sung of the following seventh day within the Octave and of St. Lucy.
 At Compline the Dominical preces are omitted.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
 The Octave of the Virgin has been abolished.
 Mattins is stripped down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
 At Mass there is only one collect and the dismissal is Ite, missa est.